 If you are the parent of a young child you know that choices make up a big part of your parenting vocabulary on a daily basis.
 All the parenting “advice” out there says to offer your toddlers a choice between two options to help them feel empowered and perhaps prevent some meltdowns.
-For example, you might say, “Sally, would you like to wear the purple socks or the white socks?”
+For example, you might say, “Sally, would you like to wear purple socks or white socks?”
 This, of course, is a method to prevent the unheard third option of the child refusing to wear socks at all.

 This idea came to mind as I was listening to a podcast the other day and it was all about the science of choice.
 Not something we think of too often.
 After years of studying how people make choices and how their choices affect their happiness, psychologists have found one thing to be clear—people are actually happier when they have less freedom to change their choice.

-Researchers conducted a study in which photography students were told, after working for months on their photographs, that they could only pick one to take home and one to leave at the school.
+Researchers conducted a study in which photography students were told, after working for months on their photographs, that they could only pick one to take home and one to leave at school.
 One group was told that they could switch the one they took home at any time.
 Another group was told their choice was final—they could not switch which photo they took home and which they left.
-What the researchers found was that the group who had to make an irrevocable choice were actually happier with their choice months later.
+What the researchers found was that the group who had to make an irrevocable choice was actually happier with their choice months later.

 Why is this?
-Psychologist think that it is because we rationalize the choice we make when we know it is final.
+Psychologists think that it is because we rationalize the choice we make when we know it is final.
 On the other hand, if we have in the back of our minds that we can switch our choice, we always doubt whether we made the right one.

 It seems counterintuitive but I think there is a kernel of truth in this that can help us with parenting young children too.
 Choices are good, but they must also have boundaries attached to them.
 Young children do need to feel empowered to choose, but the choices must be limited in some way.
 Given too many choices, young children go from feeling empowered to feeling out of control.